Patient Privacy Policies (HIPAA)

 IX.
 Complaints.

-If you believe your privacy rights have been violated, you may file a complaint, in writing, with the Main Line Health Privacy Officer at:
+If you believe your privacy rights have been violated, you may file a complaint, in writing, with the Main Line Health Chief Privacy Officer, Corporate Compliance Office, 240 N. Radnor Chester Road., Radnor, PA 19087.

 You may also wish to file a complaint with the Office for Civil Rights of the U. S. Department of Health and Human Services.
 The Privacy Officer can supply the correct address for the Office for Civil Rights.